brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 You're ready to walk a lot, right?
 A few things about my walking philosophy:
 * I set my alarm so that I was standing on the trail when it became light enough to hike safely.
 In August that was around 6:00 AM.
+An early start allows you to walk more slowly and take more breaks.
 * I tried to stop hiking between 3:30 PM and 5:00 PM (August).
 * Personal preference: I liked to get up, pack up, and start hiking before eating breakfast.
 I stopped for a hot breakfast somewhere between 2-4 miles down